AmbiqAI/heartkit/docs/overview.md

 ## __3. Evaluate Model__

-The `evaluate` command will evaluate the performance of the model on the reserved test set.
-A confidence threshold can also be set such that a label is only assigned when the model's probability is greater than the threshold; otherwise, a label of inconclusive will be assigned.
+The `evaluate` command will evaluate the performance of the model on the reserved test set for the specified `task`.
+For certain tasks, a confidence threshold can also be set such that a label is only assigned when the model's probability is greater than the threshold; otherwise, a label of inconclusive will be assigned.

 !!! example

+    The following command will test the 2-class arrhythmia model using the reference configuration:

     === "CLI"